FAQs

 Since planning permission was granted in 2017 the office market has gone through significant changes, with covid-19 in particular resulting in a shift in the way people work, and a rise in home working.
 The office market is continuing to evolve and respond to these changes, with businesses now demanding high-quality and flexible space.

-There are a number of ways you can feedback on the plans at any time, including:
+There are a number of ways you can get in touch with us, including: